SF HOLIDAY OFFICE PARTY IDEAS

 Be sure to have boxes people can use to take home their sweet creations, get them customized with your company’s branding to make it even more special.
 If your company has remote employees, send them a cookie decorating kit so they can participate too!

 With a smaller team, a classic gift exchange (also known as Secret Santa) is a great way to celebrate the holidays.
 Give everyone a budget (ideally furnished by your company) and have people create a wish list for their items.
-There are plenty of online gift exchange generators you can use to make sure everyone is paired up.
+You can do this manually or use an app like Elfster to sort out the exchange for you.
 Provide a wrapping station in a (secret) part of the office that everyone can use.

 You can easily involve remote team members in this activity as well.
 Ensure they’re included on your list and ship them out ahead of time so everyone can open their gifts together.
 Besides opening a gift, the other fun comes when people try to guess who purchased the gift for them.
 You could have a few gift cards or other small prizes for people who guest correctly.
 Make it a party by having food and drinks on hand while you do your exchange!

 Image via People/NBC